jan-klos/PSAR/webserver/README.txt

 Python + Flask + Bootstrap CSS

 Shows all files in /home/pi/files.
-Allows to create new ones.
+Allows to create or upload new ones.
 Can be tested on any GNU/Linux machine.

 ---------------------------------